 A study that polled plastic surgeons indicated that 69% of teens having plastic surgery were having it due to being bullied and 31% of teens were having surgery cosmetic procedure in order to avoid being bullied.
 Unfortunately, one of the main causes for cyber bullying is due to physical characteristics and features.
 This is why more teens are looking toward plastic surgery to improve their looks, online and offline.

 “Selfies” are a popular aspect of social media, especially among teenagers and young adults.
 They allow people to take a self-portrait to show how much fun they are having at any given moment.
 Many teens take multiple selfies each day, in a way chronicling their lives.
 In fact, selfies have become so popular in popular culture that a new band, The Chainsmokers, recently released a song titled, “#selfie” in which the chorus states, “But first, let me take a selfie.”

 The rise in popularity of the selfie has also created the need among teens to look their best when these photos are taken.
 Many of these pictures are taken extremely close to the face, which is why more teens are looking to have nose jobs and other facial procedures done.
 A recent study showed that 1 in 3 facial plastic surgeons pointed to social media as a driving force behind patients having procedures performed.

 Should You Have a Procedure?

 If you are a teen (or the parent of one), deciding to have a plastic surgery procedure is a big decision.
 This option should be carefully thought out with input from the parents, the teen and a Board Certified Plastic Surgeon.
-For help with this tough decision, and to address questions and concerns, call Bayshore Cosmetic Surgery of Miami at 305-907-6415.
+For help with this tough decision, and to address questions and concerns, call Dr. Bernabe Vazquez at (305) 858-8222.